akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 }
 ```

-For this you will just need to create the adequate normalizer:
+For this you will need to create the adequate normalizer:

 ```php
 <?php #src/Acme/RangeBundle/Product/Normalizer/Indexing/Value/RangeValueNormalizer.php